-You can send a soil sample to be professionally tested but as a home gardener you are most likely looking for knowledge on how to test your soil texture yourself.
-Knowing if your soil has a clay, sand, or loam structure will help you understand what type of nutrients are needed in order for your plants to thrive.
+You can send a soil sample to be professionally tested but as a home gardener, you are most likely looking for knowledge on how to test your soil texture yourself.
+Knowing if your soil has a clay, sand, or loam structure will help you understand what types of nutrients are needed in order for your plants to thrive.

 One way to test for loose soil or compact soil is to take a sample and drop it into a glass of water.
 If the soil floats, it is not good for planting.
 If the soil sinks, it is good for planting.

 Another way to test the soil is to grab a handful and squeeze it into a ball.
 If the ball falls apart when you let go, the soil is too sandy.
 If the ball stays together but crumbles on touch, the soil is good for planting.

 You can also test how wet or dry your soil is by feeling it with your fingers.
 Dry soil feels gritty, while wet soil feels muddy.
 Soil that is the perfect moisture level feels like a squeezed sponge.

 Use a soil test to assess the quality of your soil